reAsOn2010/webnodeEx/README.rst

 `WebNode Ex` is a data collector, using coroutine to gather function calls and aggregate, using tree to solve dependency.

 Usage:
----
+""""""

 1. Implement Drivers.
 Examples(DummyRPC, DummyReids) in webnodeex/dummy.py
 2. Implement RootNode.
 Example(DummyMediumYieldRoot) in webnode/mediumdummy.py
-3. Implement the nodes, and declare functions in `register()`, declare children in `children()`.
+3. Implement the nodes, declare functions in `register()`, and declare children in `children()`.
 Examples in webnode/mediumdummy.py:

 ::

     class Node1(MediumYieldNode):

        def __init__(self, i):